Astralwerks: 2018–present: Relaunch and relocation

 In 2018, it was announced that Astralwerks would move from New York City to its current home base of Los Angeles.
 Glenn Mendlinger also stepped down as general manager and was replaced by Toby Andrews.
 In September 2018, the label announced that it had "relaunched" with a spate of new signings and a new staff at their Los Angeles offices.
 The new signings included Axwell & Ingrosso and Illenium.
 Marshmello, another recent Astralwerks signee, released the song "Happier" featuring Bastille which reached number 2 on the Billboard Hot 100 and topped several Billboard charts.
 In October 2018, the label partnered with gaming personality Ninja on a compilation album that was released in December and featured original songs from Tycho, Alesso, and 3lau, among others.
 In 2021, Astralwerks and Blue Note Records collaborated on a series of jazz/electronica albums titled Bluewerks.

-In 2023, it was announced that AstralWerks would enter into a partnership with SIZE Records, distributing all of the label's future recordings in addition to handling its back catalog prior to the distribution deal.
+In 2023, Astralwerks announced that it would enter into a partnership with SIZE Records, distributing all of the label's future recordings in addition to handling its back catalog prior to the distribution deal.